RumenZaechki/E-Library/README.md

 - Have access to the home page, all books page, details page and reviews page.
 Can add books to cart, buy books and add reviews to the books.

 **Admin**
 - Have access to all books page and details page.
-Can add new books, edit or delete any of all the books in the DB, delete reviews and remove users.
+Can add, edit or delete any of all the books in the DB, add or edit any of all the authors in the DB, delete reviews and remove users.

 **When you run the project for the first time sample data will be seeded as well as these test accounts:**